Published 08:17 IST, April 12th 2020

 Advertisement

-"That's t happening this year."
+"That's not happening this year."

-"So: to be in lockdown, but yearning, with that memory that yearns and begets hope," pope said.
+"So: to be in lockdown, but yearning, with that memory that yearns and begets hope," the pope said.

 "This is what will help us escape our confinement."